 Start Early is firmly grounded in Australia’s National Early Years Learning Framework (EYLF), the core resource that guides early childhood educators in their practice.

-Register to complete our three free Start Early modules.
+Register to complete the three free Start Early modules.

-Our Start Early modules are available free from March 2016, to September 2016.
+The Start Early modules are available until March 2017.

-To complete our modules, click the ‘learn more’ link below to be taken to our Learning Portal.
+To complete the modules, click the ‘learn more’ link below to be taken to our Learning Portal.
 The Learning Portal will open a new tab in your browser.